Denzaaaaal/SFIA2/README.md

 |Running out of free credit on GCP|Major|1%-25%|Would require either a new account to be created on GCP or pay for the service|Ensure that credit hungry services are running only at essential times and choose instance specifications that do not incur large costs|

 ### End Point
-Below is a list of risks in addition to the ones above that impacted the project during the sprint.
+Below is a list of risks in addition to the ones above that impacted the project.

 |Risk|Impact|Probability|Consequence|Action|
 |----|------|-----------|-----------|------|